Skip to main content

 3. Signing Policy Voter Service: Signs new signing policies after they are defined, once per reward epoch.

-4. Voter Registration Service: Registers voters on the VoterRegistry contract.
+4. Voter Registration Service: Executes data provider registration on the VoterRegistry contract.

-5. Finalizer Service: Submits finalization transactions when a voter is eligible to finalize a specific sub-protocol.
+5. Finalizer Service: Submits finalization transactions when a data provider is eligible to finalize a specific sub-protocol.

 7. Uptime Voting Client: Submits validator uptime votes once per reward epoch.

-Each voter runs an independent instance of the Flare Systems Client, which manages private keys and transaction submissions, enabling participation across multiple sub-protocols.
+Each data provider runs an independent instance of the Flare Systems Client, which manages private keys and transaction submissions, enabling participation across multiple sub-protocols.

 Protocol Manager Service